korawit123/Microservices_App_blog/README.md

 # Microservices App blog

-This project is a App blog microservices backend practice for Learing and understanding of the concept and implementation by using Next.js, TailwindCSS, express, javascript, Typescript, docker and kubernetes
+This project is a App blog microservices backend practice for Learing and understanding of the concept and implementation form microservices course by using Next.js, TailwindCSS, express, javascript, Typescript, docker and kubernetes

 ## Requirement